Increase in fuel prices and Petrobras' price policy: see what the pre-candidates say | Elections 2022

 O pré-candidato Ciro Gomes, em uma postagem no Twitter, acusou Bolsonaro pelo comportamento da Petrobras.

-“Petrobras does what it wants because Bolsonaro does not know what he wants.
-He is weak, a liar, a traitor and a deceiver,” wrote Ciro.
+“Petrobras does what it wants because Bolsonaro doesn’t know what he wants.
+He’s weak, a liar, a traitor and a deceiver,” wrote Ciro.

 Senator Simone Tebet is a pre-candidate for the Presidency of the Republic by the MDB — Photo: Fátima Meira/Futura Press/Estadão Content